owncloud-archive/documentation/admin_manual/enterprise/firewall/file_firewall.rst

 Each firewall rule set consists of one or more conditions.
 If a request matches all of the conditions, in at least one rule set, then the request is blocked by the firewall.
-However, if a request matches none of the conditions in any rule set, then the request is allowed by the firewall.
+Otherwise, the request is allowed by the firewall.

 .. note::
    The File Firewall app cannot lock out administrators from the web interface when rules are misconfigured.